Teach Edge

 Teach Edge is designed to work at class level from the outset.

-A teacher sets a single essay or exam-style question and assigns it to a class (or, where needed, to individual students for targeted intervention).
-Students submit their work directly through their own portal.
+A teacher sets a single essay or exam-style question and assigns it to a class, or to individual students for targeted intervention.

 Teach Edge then generates draft marks and feedback for the whole class in one process.